andmalt/phi4-multimodal-instruct-server/Readme.md

+# Phi-4 Multimodal Instruct Server

-# Self-Hosted OpenAI-Compatible Chat Completion Endpoint
+## Self-Hosted OpenAI-Compatible Chat Completion Endpoint

 This project enables you to self-host an OpenAI-compatible chat completion API endpoint powered by the [microsoft/Phi-4-multimodal-instruct](https://huggingface.co/microsoft/Phi-4-multimodal-instruct) model.
 Deployed via a FastAPI server within a Docker container, this solution supports multimodal inputs—text, images, and audio—and leverages NVIDIA GPU acceleration for efficient inference.